 Also, doctors here don’t call you ahead to let you know if they are behind.
-They also don’t call or email the day before to confirm your appointment (found that one out the hard way), so write it down somewhere!
+They also don’t always call or email the day before to confirm your appointment (found that one out the hard way), so write it down in your calendar.
 Then write it somewhere else just in case.

 Upon arrival, let the secretary know you’re there and if there’s no secretary, go to the salle d’attente (waiting room) for your particular doctor.
 In most cases, the door will be marked as such and in a practice with multiple doctors, again go to the waiting room for your particular doctor.

 Greet everyone in there with a bonjour and then sit down.
 This is major.
 Do not just go and sit down.
 There are rules regarding politeness you have to follow.
 When you visit a GP, the doctor will personally come and call you when it’s your turn.
 There is no nurse visit to check your vitals or get your history first.